 Goa Garba

-Tucked in the cliffs north of Pejeng, Goa Garba isn’t just another ancient temple—it’s a story carved in stone.
+Carved in the cliffs north of Pejeng, Goa Garba is one of the very special places in Bali.
 Back in the 11th century, royal kids came here to learn and meditate.
 Legend says Kebo Iwa, Bali’s own gentle giant-warrior, trained here too.
-It’s peaceful.
-It’s powerful.
+It’s peaceful and powerful.
 Go for the myth, stay for the stillness.
 More…

 Pura Penataran Sasih